 Reflection Paper: 10% Each student will write a reflection paper on a contemporary international law development, 2-3 pages in in length.
+Late papers will be penalized with one letter grade per day.
 Further instructions will be posted on SuCourse +.

 Case Study Discussion Leader/s: 10% Each student as part of group will lead a discussion of a case listed for that particular topic.
 The discussant/s are required to familiarize themselves with the case and understand how it is relevant to that week's topic.
-Instructor will help guide the preparations a week in advance.
-Discussant/s are also expected to come having prepared discussion question in order to engage with fellow classmates.
+Instructor will help guide the preparations.
+You need to prepare the presentation draft a week in advance, so please plan accordingly.
+Discussant/s are also expected to come having prepared discussion questions in order to engage with fellow classmates.